Skip to Main Content

 Inspections have been carried out on the bridge since the 1970s.
 The bridge is classified as a Sub-Standard Highways Structure and is managed in line with CS470 and CS454.
 The current monitoring regime is every six months.

 Previous inspections have picked up other cracking on the same pillar.
-The inspection on 1 October identified a new crack, raising concerns over the structural integrity of this part of the bridge.
-Previous inspections had highlighted that the structural beams were affected by both thermal fatigue and vehicular loading.
-The recent crack is likely linked to the expansion and contraction of the cast iron over the summer months.
+The inspection on the 1st October identified a new crack, raising concerns about the structural integrity of this part of the bridge.
+Previous inspections highlighted that the structural beams were affected by thermal fatigue and vehicular loading.
+The recent crack is likely linked to the cast iron’s expansion and contraction over the summer months.

 Why can’t you weld the crack?

 Repair options are being investigated.
-The structure is a Grade 1 Listed Structure, and all repairs must be carried out to retain the integrity of the listing.
-Welding cast iron is possible, but the crack is right through the beam, and in its current position, stresses will be displaced to another section.
+The structure is a Grade 1 Listed Structure, and all repairs must be carried out to retain its integrity under the Listing.
+Welding cast iron on a structure like this is not practical, the crack is right through the beam, and in its current position, stresses will be displaced to another section.

 How long will the bridge be closed?